Property jargon buster for first-time buyers

 Questions which are raised by the buyer’s conveyancer, often about survey or property information forms.

 One of the two most common forms of property ownership in the country.
-Where the land and property on it is owned only by the owner.
+Freehold is where the land and property on it is owned only by the owner.
+Discover the difference between leasehold and freehold.

 Fixtures and fittings